bloominstituteoftechnology/DS-Unit-3-Sprint-3-Productization-and-Cloud/work_notes.md

 - **what was the most challenging part about the work today, and why?**

   - Getting used to how the routes work was pretty tricky.
 I had to do a lot of searching on my own, to figure out how flask works.
 Making the correct references was hard to intuitively figure out.
 Eventually I got something to run though.

+# Day 3: Adding Data Science to web app
+- **what went well**

+  - Ultimately the app was able to run with a simple regression fed into it.
+It can update correctly.
+I think.
+You can add users.
+And compare them to see who is most likely to say a certain tweet.

+- **what was particularly interesting about the topic today?**

+  - It is cool to see a basic way in which a predictive model can be used within an app.

+- **what was the most challenging part about the work today, and why?**

+  - Figuring out how flask connects everything together canbe tricky.
+Especially when setting new routes and making them work well with layouts to display exactly what you want.
+A little mispelling or mis-named variable can throw you into a loop as well.